-Process for seeking approval
+Process for seeking approval for keeping a pet

 Think carefully.
-Before you seek permission from your lessor, agent or provider, we encourage you to think carefully and do your research before you decide to get a new pet.
+Before you seek permission from your landlord or provider, think carefully and do your research before you decide to get a new pet.
 The RSPCA provides lots of useful information and tips on getting a new pet.